Advanced Training

 Head of Training

-Linda holds the qualifications Advanced Diploma of Dance (Elite Performance) (CUA60113), Diploma of Dance Teaching and Management (CUA50313), Certificate IV in Training and Assessment (TAE40110), First Aid Certificate and Mental Health First Aid Certificate.
+Linda holds the CUA60113 Advanced Diploma of Dance (Elite Performance), CUA50311 Diploma of Dance Teaching and Management, CUA40110 Certificate IV in Training and Assessment, Level 3 Diploma in Anatomy and Physiology UK and current First Aid and Mental Health First Aid certificates.

 Juliette Barton